Life and Death on Ak-Kula Hippodrome

 Nine out of 129 horses died that day at Ak-Kula Hippodrome.
 They say the race was “too quick” — everyone was running too fast.
 No one counts how many racing horses die in a year, but last year saw larger losses: at a race in Sokuluk, nearly 20 horses had died the previous spring.

-After a race, a horse steams like a smoking gun, panting and glittering with sweat, as if washed with oil, foam and salt.
-It loses up to 30 kilograms during a race.
+After a race, a horse steams like a smoking gun, panting and glittering with sweat, as if washed with oil, foam, and salt.
+During a race, it loses up to 30 kilograms.
 If everything is ok, in a few hours it will come to its senses.
 Ideally, everyone gets what they want: the jockey — a medal, the owner — keys to a car, and the horse — a long-awaited lunch and a prospect of rest for three days.
 But it is not what always happens.
 A racehorse runs about 25 races in a lifetime (five races a year), which in turn are the 12 most dangerous hours of its life.
 The chance to survive to old age is tiny: although horses can live up to 30 years, most horses in the stables of Bishkek hippodrome are between 1.5 and 8 years old.
 Very few are older than 12.

 Russian version of this article was initially published on Kloop Media